taunsquared/taunsquared.github.io/_open-lab-notebook/05-comparative-intelligence-brighton.md

 ---

 Since December 2016, I've been working with Daniel Osorio (Sussex University) and Kerry Perkins (Brighton Sea Life Center) to study cuttlefish in an aquarium setting.
 Our goal is to combine principles from marine husbandry, neuroscience, and citizen science to design a non-invasive study of intelligent behavior that engages both experts and the general public.

+You can learn more at [Every Mind Online](http://www.everymind.online/projects/comparative-intelligence-brighton/).